thalesgroup-cert/Watcher/Watcher/README.md

 There are other settings located in the `.env` file that you can configure.

-Many of the external-integration settings below (SMTP, Slack, MISP, TheHive, Citadel, LDAP, SSO, CyberWatch feeds) can also be viewed, overridden, and tested live from the [Connectors](#connectors) page, without editing the `.env` file.
+Many of the external-integration settings below (SMTP, Slack, MISP, TheHive, Citadel, CyberWatch feeds) can also be viewed, overridden, and tested live from the [Connectors](#connectors) page, without editing the `.env` file.

 ### Production Settings [Important]